 Considering that 82% of all social network users are likely to spend time on YouTube, it’s well worth investing in adding links to relevant products in the description or embedded in the video as a card as well.

 By leveraging YouTube, your can use your content or partner with YouTubers to create long-lasting videos for users to continually discover, become interested in, and directly make a purchase.
 Maximize this benefit by showcasing your authority in your industry by producing content that educates users about what they need to know to become your customer.

-Three core benefits are enticing brands across all industries to explore social commerce:
+Three core benefits are enticing brands across all industries:

 - Reach consumers where they are

 Social media may have begun as a way to interact with other people, but it’s long since grown beyond simply socializing.
 Now, social networks are a discovery engine for brands.
 Your business can reach customers directly where they are and convert them into customers all on the same platform.

 Every single step in an eCommerce journey needs to be scrutinized since each step is an opportunity for a customer to decide it’s not worth it.
 Social commerce keeps the customer where they want to be, or directs them to a specifically designed checkout page.
 Fewer steps mean fewer chances to exit the funnel.

 - Ride the new eCommerce wave: The COVID-19 pandemic catalyzed a new eCommerce boom around the world, largely due to the rise of social commerce.
 Updating your product data feeds to work with new social commerce channels is essential to stay up to date with this new way that consumers want to buy products.

 Achieving these outcomes often requires integrating the right data feeds so that every product is correctly listed and contains up-to-date information.

 How a Social Commerce Data Feed Management Software Can Help